 Browse to http://localhost:4200 and you should see the final result.

 So, that’s it for now.
-Stay tuned, soon I’ll deliver you more content regarding using Leaflet in Angular framework.
+Stay tuned, soon I’ll deliver you more content regarding using Leaflet in the Angular framework.

 Good luck with Leaflet integration into your Angular application.